theprashant-one/prashantkumar23/README.md

 <h1 align="center">Hi 👋, I'm Prashant</h1>
-<h3 align="center">A passionate Full Stack developer from India.
-I'm an avid follower of technology, a developer and programmer who loves learning new tech skills and I'm always looking for something new to challenge myself.I passionate about developing products that have positive real life impact.</h3>
+<h3 align="center">I'm an avid follower of technology, a developer and programmer who loves learning new tech skills and I'm always looking for something new to challenge myself.
+As a javascript junkie myself, i have worked on MERN stack and with several other technologies, while keeping a holistic perspective in mind.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=prashantkumar23&label=Profile%20views&color=0e75b6&style=flat" alt="prashantkumar23" /> </p>

-- 🔭 I’m currently working on [DogePad](www.google.com)

 - 👨‍💻 All of my projects are available at [https://prashantkumar23.github.io/portfolioDev/#/](https://prashantkumar23.github.io/portfolioDev/#/)